rita-ni/DSCI-532_group-211_dashboards/CODE_OF_CONDUCT.md

 response to any instances of unacceptable behavior.

-Contributers of this project have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct.
+Contributers of this project have the right and responsibility to remove, edit, or reject comments, commits, code, issues, and other contributions that are not aligned to this Code of Conduct.

-## Scope

-This Code of Conduct applies both within the MDS project spaces and in public spaces when an individual is representing the project.
-For example, when using the project repository.
-Representation of a project may be further defined and clarified by project maintainers.

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at niruidan@gmail.com or the MDS program.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at niruidan@gmail.com or amarria1@gmail.com.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.